 Go searching for answers and you'll find TunnelBear's knowledgebase doesn't have a lot of content, but what you get is well presented and gives you a decent range of information.
 The Connection Issues (opens in new tab) page doesn't just offer generic 'reinstall'-type ideas, for instance.
 It links you to TunnelBear's Twitter page to look for service information, suggests trying out the service on another network, and points you to settings which might help.

-We kept our test question simple, and had a friendly, helpful and accurate reply within four hours.
-We would still prefer the near instant response of quality live chat, but as email support goes, TunnelBear isn't bad at all.
+There's no live chat, but if you need more help, a Contact page allows you to send a message to the support team.
+We kept our test question simple, and had a friendly, helpful and accurate reply the next day.
+We would still prefer the near-instant response of quality live chat – because if your problem is complex and requires a lot of back and forth, it could take a very long time to find a solution – but as email support goes, TunnelBear isn't bad at all.

 TunnelBear review: Final verdict

 It's not the largest, fastest or most powerful of VPNs, but TunnelBear's ease of use and strong focus on opening up its systems to scrutiny deserve a lot of credit.
 If you're looking for a gentle start with VPNs, or are tired of apps which are crammed with features you never, ever use, then TunnelBear could be a smart choice.